 Air pump: If you’re bringing an air mattress, you’ll need to make sure you can inflate it.
 If it’s an electric pump, will you have electricity at the site?

 Special sleeping aids: Don’t forget that tatty blanket or matted bunny that your little one just can’t sleep without.
 You might also appreciate having some ear plugs so you’re not being woken by other campers (or strange noises) through the night.

-Folding camp chairs: Having a comfortable chair with back support can be really nice; otherwise, you’re sitting on crates, stumps, the ground, and possibly a bench for the whole trip.
+Folding camp chairs: While perhaps not an absolute necessity for camping, having a comfortable chair with back support can be really nice; otherwise, you’re sitting on crates, stumps, the ground, and possibly a bench for the whole trip.

 Tarp and ropes: If shade is needed or you’re concerned about rain, bring along a tarp or two.
 Make sure your ropes are long enough to stretch across the campsite and if you are camping without trees you may want to bring something to use as a support pole.